 Stress has an impact on your relationships, your day-to-day life, and your physical health.
 Stress caused by debt can be eliminated through careful budgeting.

 Marital fights from debt are common

 About ⅓ of married couples say they often fight about money.
 In one study couples reported that their fights about money are more “intense and significant” than arguments about other matters.

-“Opposites attract,” and it isn’t uncommon for people considered spenders to marry someone who is more of a money hoarder.
+“Opposites attract,” and it isn’t uncommon for people considered spenders to marry someone more of a money hoarder.
 When there are two conflicting beliefs about whether to spend money or save money, debt is an understandable hot button.

-There are plenty of other difficult things that happen in life.
+There are plenty of other complicated things that happen in life.
 Taking debt out of the equation by communicating about money and setting mutual goals and money expectations will help eliminate this common marriage stressor.

-A great resource for marriage and money is this binder from The Savvy Couple.
+An excellent resource for marriage and money is this binder from The Savvy Couple.

 Just 12 days into his role with Apple, he sold his 10% stake in the company for $800.
 Since then, the value of Apple has grown to more than $2 trillion.
 If Wayne had kept his share, it would be worth over $201 billion today.

 Wayne wasn’t in debt, but his financial insecurity greatly impacted his future.
 Debt affects your future by blocking opportunities.

 If you have no debt and money saved in the bank, you can take advantage of opportunities that come your way.